-Clemence Landers is a policy fellow at the Center for Global Development and works on the US Development Policy Initiative.
+Clemence Landers is a senior policy fellow at the Center for Global Development.

 Prior to joining CGD, she worked at the U.S. Treasury Department on U.S. engagement with the multilateral development banks and as a desk economist covering several countries in the Middle East and North Africa region.
 Later, she served as an Advisor to the U.S. Executive Director at the World Bank where she worked on the replenishment of the International Development Association (IDA) and represented the U.S. government on several board committees.
 After leaving the Bank, she joined the Tony Blair Institute for Global Change where she led the organization’s expansion into Francophone West Africa.